Skip navigation

 Take the product to the hospital with you, if possible.

-The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
-Blood and urine tests will be done.
+Your provider will measure and monitor your vital signs, including temperature, pulse, breathing rate, and blood pressure.
+Symptoms will be treated as needed.

 Treatment may include: